michielvha/template-argocd/readme.md

 ## General Architecture

-What makes a great platform is mostly depending on your use case and requirements.
+Which Tooling makes a great platform is highly subjective and mostly depended on your specific requirements.
 It will depend on which type of cloud provider you are using, or maybe you are on prem, who knows.

-The purpose of this repository is to provide a basic template that can be used as a starting point for your own platform no matter which infrastructure you are on.
+The purpose of this repository is to provide a basic template that can be used as a starting point for any platform no matter which infrastructure you are on.
+While the main focus of kubernetes is cloud we will include some on-prem components as well (for all my home labbers and true kubernetes warriors).

 Given our requirements we have decided to follow the gitops separation of concerns, this repository will only contain the platform related application components and not the application workload related components.
-It will also not include any infrastructure related components, as these will be managed outside argocd by an IaC tool.
+It will also not include any infrastructure related components (CSI Drivers, Cloud-Specific controllers,...), as these will be managed outside argocd by an IaC tool (enabled via add-ons).

 We allow developers to create their own infrastructure related components via crossplane, but only if these are app related and not infra related.